ais-one/cookbook/README.md

 }
 ```

-The return object and properties are optional, if you do not return, then the following can potentially result:
+**operations**

-- no snackbar (you will need to listen to event emitted do your own error display instead)
+Note the payload object for each operation

-- value will not revert to original for failed inline update
+payload.user show contains user info that you can use, e.g. user group

 ```
 crudOps: {
   'export': {
-    const { user } = payload
+    const { user, filterData } = payload
     ...
     // no return
   },